isomerpages/cda-corp/_for-professionals/National TB Programme/Resources.md

 <p></p>
 <p>Read more about the incidence <a href="https://www.channelnewsasia.com/singapore/tuberculosis-screening-2-jalan-bukit-merah-about-170-test-positive-2769186" rel="noopener noreferrer nofollow" target="_blank">here</a>.</p>
 <p></p>
-<p>In 2016, a cluster of six multi-drug resistant TB (MDRTB) cases were detected
-in a block in Ang Mo Kio.
-Other than the three patients living in the same unit, the rest did not know or did not interact with one another.
-Residents of the block were offered voluntary screening.</p>
-<p></p>
-<p>Read more about the incidence <a href="https://www.straitstimes.com/singapore/majority-at-amk-block-where-tb-cases-were-found-tested-negative-two-more-possible-cases" rel="noopener noreferrer nofollow" target="_blank">here</a>.</p>
-<p></p>
 <p>In 2020, a TB cluster involving four people was detected at a HDB block
 in Hougang.
 The four cases had similar genetic make-up and investigations into the cases did not reveal any common links, other than they lived in